LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/chat-post-survey.md

 ### Configuration

+There is not further requirements that FaaS feature enabled.
+Remember that this integration is available only with LiveEngage Chat.

 #### Step 1 - Create a new Function

-Create a new lambda/function. **Remember**: templates, once selected, cannot be changed due to risk of undesired side effects.
-For more information on how to create functions, [please see this document](function-as-a-service-getting-started.html).
+Create a new lambda/function from **Chat Post Survey E-mail Transcript" event.
+THe default template for this event will be selected for the function.

 #### Step 2 - Edit the Function

 Adjust the coding from the template according to your needs by modifying the lambda/function by pressing the edit button on the template function.
-For more information on developing a function within Functions, [please see this document](function-as-a-service-developing-with-functions.html).

 The email result entry needs to contain the following properties: